daniel-alves-fernandes/sublime-stata/README.md

 #### Syntax Specific Settings

-For a better experience in .dyndoc and .sthlp files, copy and paste these options to Settings - Syntax Specific:
+For a better experience in .dyndoc and .sthlp files, copy and paste these options to `Settings - Syntax Specific`:

 ```json
 {